-As part of our blog series on responsible travel, we’re sharing with you the ways in which we are living out our ethos of ethical travel.
-Respecting and appreciating the assistance and efforts of our on-ground crew and in particular our local porters, is part of this holistic approach.
+As part of our blog series on responsible travel, we’re sharing with you the ways we practice our ethos of ethical travel.
+Respecting and appreciating the assistance and efforts of our on-ground crew and in particular our local porters is part of this holistic approach.

 A successful adventure is only made possible with the collaborative work of a whole team of people, both from behind the scenes and on the ground.
 On some of our big trekking adventures – namely Mount Kilimanjaro, the Inca Trail and Everest Base Camp – porters are a particularly crucial part of this crew.

 Here at Inspired Adventures, we strive to ensure that all the porters involved on our adventures are treated with the utmost respect.
 As outlined in our own Porter Protection Policy (link), we do this by only working with partner travel companies and ground operators who comply with proper work guidelines and have the appropriate procedures in place to ensure fair treatment of their staff.

 This includes ensuring they adhere to following the practices below: